Engineering blog

 • Redesigning underused spaces

-Single storeys are preferred by most operators and golfers.
+Single stories are preferred by most operators and golfers.

 Few clubhouses make good money.
 Hence, to remain profitable, it is a good idea to plan the layout so that golfers have the opportunity to make purchases often.
 However, these nudges to buy things should be subtle; avoid coming across as overbearing or desperate.